Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/aberration/green-slaad.md

 NoteIcon: monster
 BestiaryType: aberration (shapechanger)
 SourceType: Bestiary
-BookSource: Monster Manual p.
-277, Waterdeep: Dungeon of the Mad Mage, Icewind Dale: Rime of the Frostmaiden, Dragonlance: Shadow of the Dragon Queen
+BookSource: "Monster Manual p.
+277, Waterdeep: Dungeon of the Mad Mage, Icewind Dale: Rime of the Frostmaiden, Dragonlance: Shadow of the Dragon Queen"
 ---
 # [Green Slaad](2-Mechanics/CLI/bestiary/aberration/green-slaad.md)
 *Source: Monster Manual p.
 277, Waterdeep: Dungeon of the Mad Mage, Icewind Dale: Rime of the Frostmaiden, Dragonlance: Shadow of the Dragon Queen*